Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 Inflammation In Cats:

-How Much CBD Should I Give My Cat For Pain Relief?
+How Much CBD Should I Give My Cat?

-- 0.25 milligrams for every 1 pound of body weight for a regular dose.
-This means that a 20-pound cat would get a 5-milligram dose.
+- .25 milligrams for every 1 pound of body weight for a regular dose (approximately 0.5 milligrams for every 1 kg of body weight).
+This means that a 20-pound (9.0kg) cat would get a 5-milligram dose.

-- 0.5 milligrams for every 1 pound of body weight for a strong dose.
-This means that a 20-pound cat would get a 10-milligram dose.
+- .5 milligrams for every 1 pound of body weight for a high dose (approximately 0.5 milligrams for every 1 kg of body weight).
+This means that a 20-pound (9.0kg) cat would get a 10-milligram dose.

 For detailed dosing instructions: visit our Vet CBD Dosing Chart For Pets

 Remember, let your veterinarian know you are considering using CBD in your cat.
 They can advise you on whether this will be safe to do based on your cat’s medical history and other treatments your cat may be receiving.
 Your cat will thank you tremendously.